 Having toyed with the idea of boycotting the elections for a while, opposition leader Nelson Chamisa announced yesterday that he would in fact participate in the momentous 30 July vote.
 “Winners don’t boycott, victory is inevitable,” he said of Zimbabwe’s first elections without Robert Mugabe in charge.

 The heart wants to believe he is correct.
-Huge crowds have turned out for the Movement for Democratic Change’s (MDC) rallies.
-A recent Afrobarometer poll that puts Chamisa within touching distance of President Emmerson Mnangagwa.
+Huge have turned out for the Movement for Democratic Change’s (MDC) rallies.
+A recent that puts Chamisa within touching distance of President Emmerson Mnangagwa.
 Opposition supporters insist that a huge wave of turnout could be enough to overcome the uneven playing field created by widespread voter intimidation, media bias and electoral irregularities.

 But the head cannot but help see this as the wrong move.
 Boycotting an election is never a decision taken happily or lightly.
 It is a last resort.
 Yet in this instance, and despite the fact it would now require a sharp U-turn, it is still the least bad of two unenviable options.